 Yes, public wi-fi.
 The free wi-fi that keeps you connected wherever you are may actually be helping hackers to steal your digital savings.
 Hackers use the KRACK attack to reset the security protocol that exists between your device and that of the public router, causing the protocol to encrypt data with a new key at every reset.
 With this, each block of encrypted data can be backtracked to its original keychain, which is like the key to the safe where your data is stored.
 Once hackers decode the complete keychain, they will be able to completely access the cryptocurrency details and data on your device, via wi-fi connection.

 The advancements of technology do indeed have a bad side to it and it is up to us to stay vigilant and informed in order to prevent ourselves and loved ones from falling prey to such unscrupulous acts of digital thievery.
 In this day and age, digital threats rise much quicker than the security measures.
 Hence, it is up to us to be more cautious with the way we access and transfer data, especially via public connections.

 Also, be wary of any phishing sites and apps that may ask for your mobile carrier details, especially if they are unrelated to what you are trying to do.
 It wouldn’t make sense if your mobile food delivery service asked you for your mobile carrier, when it really has nothing to do with your order.
-If you suspect that your phone number is being used to hack into your private data, a simple phone lookup will be able to display all your most recent call logs and messages to help you see if there is a third-person that is piggybacking on your phone line to access your cryptocurrency stash.
+If you suspect that your phone number is being used to hack into your private data, a simple phone lookup will be able to show you who else has your number registered under their name, from public records.
+This will help you see if there is a third-person that is piggybacking on your phone line to access your cryptocurrency stash.